brandonnmelchor/javascript-technical-documentation/README.md

 # JavaScript-Technical-Documentation

-I built a JavaScript Technical Documentation page using vanilla HTML and CSS.
+I created a JavaScript Technical Documentation web page using vanilla HTML and CSS.
+The web page is responsive to viewport size.
 All documentation on this page was taken from [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide).

 https://brandonnmelchor.github.io/JavaScript-Technical-Documentation/